Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 While there is no simple answer, consider the following?

 • Biscuit vs. loose tenon.
-If you have the skills and tools to make a loose tenon opt for the tenon.
+If you have the skills and tools to make a loose tenon, opt for the tenon.
 It is a stronger joint.

 • Dowel vs. loose tenon.
-While close in strength, a loose tenon offers a design that is easier to glue and can be customized for both depth and width.
+While close in strength, a loose tenon offers a design that is easier to glue and can be customized for depth and width.

 • Biscuit vs. pocket hole screw.
 While debatable, many cabinetmakers will always opt for a biscuit as it helps provide a strong glue joint.